ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/kb/long-shutdown-times.markdown

-# KB : Server : Long shutdown times
+# KB: Server: Long shutdown times

 It is good to be aware of the possibility of a longer-running shutdown.
 We will start describing this subject with defining the shutdown sequence of a RavenDB database.